Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - He's friendly with the griffon and has been occasionally feeding it rats.
 It sometimes flies away to hunt.
 - There’s a giant rat in the basement.

 Ask the player to make a DC 12 Wisdom saving throw.
 On success, they hear a voice whispering in their mind, "This place is dangerous."
-On failure, the PC believes that this is a spontaneous thought that occured to them.
+On failure, the PC believes that this is a spontaneous thought that occurred to them.

 ***Note to the DM:** The whisper/implanted thought is sent by the whispering sprite's whisper ability.
 It will potentially reveal itself in the following adventure, "Silentspire Manor: Maritime Machinations".*